Triffid

 The triffid is a fictional tall, mobile, carnivorous plant species, created by John Wyndham in his 1951 novel The Day of the Triffids, which has since been adapted for film and television.
 The word "triffid" has become a common reference in British English to describe large, invasive or menacing-looking plants.

 Fictional history

 Origins

-In the novel, the origin of the triffid species is never explained.
+In the novel, the origin of the triffid species is explained as being the creation of the Soviet Union (portrayed as being a mysterious country), although the exact way they came to be present around the world is unknown.
 The main character, Bill Masen speculates as follows:

 The 1962 film adaptation portrays them as extraterrestrial lifeforms transported to Earth by comets, contradicting the novel.

 In the 1981 TV series, the triffids were the creation of real-life Soviet biologist Trofim Lysenko.
 The seeds were spread across the globe when a plane smuggling them out of Russia was shot down during the Cold War.

 In the 2009 two-part TV series, the triffids are a naturally occurring species from Zaire, discovered by the West and selectively bred as an alternative to fossil fuels, to avert global warming.